depzai/Notes/Web Analytics Initiative 1214.md

 - Issues have been identified with the current implementation of the Site Catalyst tool that prevent marketing and BI teams from using it effectively.
 Since all webpages are being migrated to Arya, we need to make sure that the Site Catalyst implementation on the Arya platform meets our business needs.
 - Additionally, an issue with action code allocation methodology is causing discrepancies in how we recognize units in SEO, Anon and Paid Search in particular

 ####*2.What is the proposed plan to address those?*

 - **Arya Audit**:
-    + Implementation Review: detailed review of the logic used for the Site Catalyst implementation with the Development team.
+    + *Implementation Review*: detailed review of the logic used for the Site Catalyst implementation with the Development team.
 The idea is to understand what we should expect to flow through the tracker in as much detail as possible.
-    + Tracking Audit:
-    + Issue Log / Recommended Fixes:
-    + PI5 Epic:
+    + *Tracking Audit*: this step would be a user test that would involve a BI team member with Site Cat experience to check that the tracking is working as expected on Arya pages.
+The recommended scope would include a sample set of pages from US, Canada and DE.
+This step might also require help from a Site Catalyst consultant.
+    + *List Issues and Recommended Fixes*: based on the audit, the team will provide a list of fixes needed to ensure Site Catalyst can be used effectively on the Arya platform
+    + *PI5 Epic*: the fixes will be submitted  for prioritization as an Premium epic in PI5
 - An **Action Code Epic** to address the allocation methodology for visits was submitted for prioritization in PI4: confirmation is pending on when this epic will be tackled by the Web team.

 ####*3.What is the proposed timeline?*

+- The Arya audit is scheduled for PI4, with fixes implemented in PI5
+- The work group will work on the vision and plan for the long-term solution through PI4.

-####*4.Who should be part of the work group?*
+####*4.Who should be part of the work group for this phase?*

+- BI analyst(s) with Site Catalyst expertise to conduct the audit
+- Marketing Lead (AJ)
+- Site Catalyst consultant (tbc)
+- Web Developer / SDM to provide clarity on the logic used for Site Cat in Arya

 ###<span style="color:#336BD3">Set-up Needed - Work Group</span>